 It’s the kind of event that has many possibilities for growth and change, like other yearly Ann Arbor events, such as the summer art fairs and the Ann Arbor Film Festival.
 The festival name (Cinetopia International Film Festival) is unique enough to keep it from being confused with the Ann Arbor Film Festival, which is in March.
 The festival name also opens it up to expanding beyond Ann Arbor.

 A highlight of the weekend was a three-day tribute to Harold Lloyd that included feature films on Friday and Sunday, and several short comedies on Saturday.
-The tribute gave the Michigan the chance to show off its Barton Theatre Organ and two of its organists—Stephen Warner, who played the music for The Freshman (1925) on Friday, and Steven Ball, who accompanied the short films on Saturday and Safety Last!
+The tribute gave the Michigan the chance to show off two of its organists—Stephen Warner, who played the music for The Freshman (1925) on Friday, and Steven Ball, who accompanied the short films on Saturday and Safety Last!
 (1923) on Sunday.

 I saw both of the features, but had to miss the short movies.
 On Saturday afternoon, I was at the Redford Theatre, enjoying another comedy classic—It Happened One Night (1934), which won Oscars for Best Picture, Best Director (Frank Capra), its two stars (Clark Gable and Claudette Colbert), and writer Robert Riskin.

 As I watched It Happened One Night, listening to its witty dialogue that made full use of the soundtrack, I reminded myself that the silent The Freshman had been released less than 10 years before.
 It was a blessing of sorts that movies were silent long enough to produce the great work of Harold Lloyd and others, and then it was time for sound to come along and add new dimensions of expression.